AniketDaiya/context-cooking-101/README.md

 > [!NOTE]
 > 💡 **A Note from the Author:**
-> This project is a milestone for me—**it is my first web application ever!** It represents my transition into web development, focusing on building high-fidelity interfaces, modular interactions, and responsive design systems.
+> This project is a milestone for me—**it is my first web application ever!** also it is built using Generative AI ( I built this to learn frontend development and AI-assisted workflows.) ,It represents my transition into web development, focusing on building high-fidelity interfaces, modular interactions, and responsive design systems.

 ---